vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Wednesday 2026-04-08, I skipped all exercises so that I could fit in some health work in the early afternoon and then do meal prep.

+## 2026-04-10: skipped jogging

+On Friday 2026-04-10, I skipped jogging.
+I did hand gripper exercises and breath holds; strength exercises were not due on this day.
+The reason for skipping jogging was delays in the morning/early afternoon due to a long TODO list and a few impromptu Claude conversations, plus a decision to make a Berkeley Bowl trip in the usual jogging time slot.
+Further delays created by stuff from the day job vindicated the decision.